songnianqian/A_Rard_to_AGI/README.md

 A stable champion configuration that outperforms the baseline on both quality and latency.
 Documented generation history showing steady, evolutionary gains.
 A reproducible GA framework ready to evolve additional modules later.

+Phase 3 – Applied Prototypes and Real-World Cases
+Once the foundational mechanisms are proven, the next step is to apply the architecture to selected real-world domains.
+Candidate domains may include autonomous navigation, adaptive robotics, medical diagnostics, or intelligent assistants — fields where feedback and environmental fitness can be clearly measured.
+The goal is to demonstrate that evolved automata can cooperate, learn from feedback, and deliver measurable improvement without manual retraining.
+Other phases — such as large-scale population dynamics, cross-domain coordination, and distributed ecosystem integration — can be explored after these initial successes.

 ## How to Use This Repo
 - **/docs** — Extended notes, diagrams, and design discussion (planned).